 Wake up early (and I mean early, like 5:30 or 6:00 am) and work out.

 Have you ever regretted working out?
 Of course not!
 It is instant gratification and gives you a feeling of accomplishment and pride.
 To get yourself out of bed, visualize how great you will feel 10 minutes into working out.
 Happy, proud, smiling, breathing, and sweating.
 This will get you out of bed!
 Have your work out clothes all laid out to make it easy.
 This early rising has been a saving good habit of mine through life’s challenges.
-By 7 am I feel like a master of the universe, so amped with the releases of the good natural chemicals.
+By 7 am, I feel like a master of the universe, so amped with the releases of the good natural chemicals.
 Endorphins are powerful!
+If you need other ways to cope up during these trying times, you can try playing games like 해외토토.

 I was doing Zoom and online workouts, but they just weren’t the same and I was lazy.
 So, I got off my Zoom-ass and started walking outside, then hiking, and timing myself to get my heart-rate up.
 Whether running a marathon or walking around the neighborhood, you feel good, better than you did before you started, and accomplished.